Max ROI with GPS Tracking for Trucks

 Why Smart Software Matters More Than the Hardware

-A modern GPS truck tracker can be accurate to within 10 feet, but that precision only creates value when software turns it into actions like rerouting a delayed vehicle or giving customers accurate ETAs, as explained by Teletrac Navman's analysis of truck tracking accuracy.
+The tracker is the sensor.
+The software is the management layer.
+A modern GPS truck tracker can be accurate to within 10 feet, but that precision only creates value when software turns it into actions like rerouting a delayed vehicle or giving customers accurate ETAs.
+6

 Hardware sees.
 Software decides.

+That’s the cleanest way to think about it.
 A basic tracker can tell you where the truck is.
-Good software tells you whether that location matters, whether the route is slipping, whether the ETA is now at risk, and whether a manager needs to intervene.
-That's the difference between visibility and control.
+Good software tells you whether that location matters, whether the route is slipping, whether the ETA is at risk, and whether a manager needs to intervene.
+Look at the application layer and review routing software built for truck operations to ensure the route engine and tracker work together, not in silos.
+5

 What software should do without babysitting